 without the need of a listening port on local host.

-TCP forwarding with Cloud IAP doesn't require a public, routable IP address assigned to your resource.
+TCP forwarding with IAP doesn't require a public, routable IP address assigned to your resource.
 Instead, it uses internal IPs.

 - Learn how to connect to TCP ports on instances and grant members access to tunneled resources.